RunTheLi/Streamlit-app/README.md

 ---

 ##  Overview
+Product review with Explainable AI using LIME and SHAP

 This project is an **interactive Machine Learning web application** built with **Streamlit** that performs sentiment analysis on text input and explains predictions using **LIME** and **SHAP**.